How to apply a graduated filter to the digital photo

 - You can see a gradient pattern below the top menu bar.
 Click on it and the "Gradient Editor" panel shows up.
 Select "Foreground to Transparent" in the "Gradient Editor" panel.
 Close the panel.
 Select the "Linear Gradient" option next to the gradient pattern.
 Make sure the "Dither" box and the "Transparency" box are checked.

-- Click at the top of the sky and hold the mouse.
+- Click at the top of the sky and hold the mouse button.
 Draw a line until it reaches below the horizon.
 The blue gradation will appear over the photo and on the thumbnail of the new layer.

 - Go to the "Layers" tab in the right-hand pane.
 Select "Multiply" in the drop-down menu of the blending mode.
 Set the value of "Opacity" to around 50% to reduce the hardness of the color.